Jean-Jacques Honorat: Biography

-Jean-Jacques Honorat continues to be praised in the diplomatic scene.
+Honorat continued to be praised in the diplomatic arena.
 His degrees in agronomy and law, along with his fluency in French, Spanish, Creole, Mandarin, German, and English, served him well throughout his career.

-He is an author, publishing his first book Le Manifeste Du Dernière Monde in 1980.
+Honorat was also an author, publishing his first book Le manifeste du dernier monde in 1980.

+Jean-Jacques Honorat died in Port-au-Prince on July 26, 2023, at the age of 92.